Mandel Maven's Nest Lilith Watch:

 Sara Stein – From Berlin to Tel Aviv - 4 German TV-movies in the series about a Jewish criminal investigator who emigrates to Israel, starring Katharina Lorenz, were released in the U.S. 6/4/2019 via Film Movement’s Omnibus Entertainment to iTunes, Amazon and Vudu, originally shown 2016 – 2017: Tod in Berlin (Shalom Berlin, Shalom Tel Aviv); Shiv’a (Jewels in the Grave); Masada; Alte Freunde (Old Friends), all directed by Matthias Tiefenbacher.
 I haven’t had a chance to watch them yet.

-NCIS – Ziva David in the 17th season - After dramatically appearing at the very end of last season’s finale, she returns in a very complicated first two episodes, that had to do with her daughter, her brother, and various terrorist plots, as well as her father/daughter relationship with her American boss.
-[Details forthcoming] (10/7/2019)
+NCIS – Ziva David in the 17th season - After dramatically appearing at the very end of last season’s finale, she returns in the very complicated first two episodes, that had to do with her daughter, her brother, and various terrorist plots, as well as her father/daughter relationship with her American boss.
+She is scheduled to guest on two more ratings-period-significant episodes this season.
+[Details forthcoming] (updated 11/17/2019)

 The Good Fight – Marissa Gold in the first season (on CBS broadcast; originally shown on CBS All Access premium service in 2017) As played by Sarah Steele, she came over in this spin-off from The Good Wife from the episode “First Week”, written by Ryan Pederson & Joey Scavuzzo, on.
 Clever and enterprising, she got herself hired to be the assistant to the un-retired law partner “Diane Lockhart” (played by Christine Baranski).
 “Marissa” develops into quite a good investigator to want to get a professional license.
 “Self-Condemned”, written by Jim McKay, added in a sexy Israeli woman “Naftali Amato” (played by Katrina Lenk) as a comic relief dominatrix being a witness in court for a despicable returning character “Colin Sweeney” (played by Dylan Baker), in an otherwise serious episode. (updated 7/29/2019)